Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Export tiles/README.md

 ## How to use the sample

 Pan and zoom into the desired area, making sure the area is within the red boundary.
-Tap the "Export tiles" button to start the process.
+Tap the "Export tiles" button and choose an export format to start the process.
 On successful completion you will see a preview of the downloaded tile package.

 ## How it works